harshad-kadam/Apigee-Interview-Preparation-Notes/Day-3.md

 |:--------------------|
 ```
 - policies: access control, access entity
-- What are attributes in apigee  their usage,
+- What are attributes in apigee their usage,(use case: data needs to be fetched at runtime to decide behaviour of api(different behaviour for diff api consumers))
-- Explain KVM & its usage,
+- Explain KVM & its usage,(encrypted/non-encrypted)
 - HTTP vs LocalTargetConnection,
 - mTLS setup handson experience,
 - quota vs spike arrest